kostecky/RUDEBOT/README.md

-RUDEBOT - Rolling Ubiquiotous Display Engine for Binary-Organic Translation
+RUDEBOT - Rolling Ubiquitous Display Engine for Binary-Organic Translation
 ===========================================================================

 This is the arduino code base along with the client for our wireless telepresence engine.